LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 2. The course is free and open to all.
 Unless otherwise mentioned, this course contains no paid promotions of any product.
 Opinions towards machines, brands, and materials are my own.

 ## LICENSE:
-Media (images and videos): Unless otherwise mentioned, ALL RIGHTS RESERVED.
+Media (images, audio, and videos): Unless otherwise mentioned, ALL RIGHTS RESERVED.
 Code and Notes: Unless otherwise mentioned, code and notes in this repository are under MIT LICENSE

 ## News/Updates